akhantz250/Weather-app/README.md

 [See live demo](https://akhantz250.github.io/odin-weather-app/)

 - Search for the current weather forecast data for a given city from the Openweather API.
-- Toggle data display between metric or imperial units.
+- Toggle display between metric or imperial units.
-- Weather icons changes for a given weather forecast and time of day derived from sunset and sunrise time.
+- Weather icons changes for a given weather forecast and time of day derived from sunset and sunrise time of the location.
-- Background changes for time of day.
+- Background changes according to local time of day.
-- Local date and time is shown.
+- Display local date and time.
-- Last location search and selected unit is saved in localstorage.
+- Last search location and preferred units information are saved in localstorage.

 ### Tools